juhasev/sample-ninja-help/edit-datavariables-validators.md

 #### Integer
 Value must be an integer.
 No decimals are allowed

+#### Min value
+Minimum value, can be used with number -data variable type

+#### Max value
+Maximum value, can be used with number -data variable type

+#### Range
+Numeric range, can be used with number -data variable type

 #### Min checks
 This validation applies to checkbox -data variable only.